BertovDev/BertovDev/README.md

 ### Hi there, I'm Bautista👋

-## I'm a Full Stack Developer from Buenos Aires , Argentina
+## Software Developer from Buenos Aires , Argentina

 Creating anything that I come up with